Financial

 My Sam’s Club play

-When I first downloaded Pepper, my initial idea was to buy Amazon gift cards, since those are practically as good as cash.
+When I first downloaded Pepper, my initial idea was to buy Amazon gift cards, since those are practically as good as cash (apparently I wasn’t alone in that thought given the recent update).
 But, then I realized there was a supported retailer I shop at even more: Sam’s Club.

 In turn, I’ve taken to purchasing Sam’s Club gift cards on Pepper just before I’m ready to check out.
-From there, I can even copy the gift card number and paste it in the Sam’s Club app as part of the Scan & Go checkout procedure.
-This has worked like a charm, allowing me to effectively earn 5% back (6% if you count the 1% in credit card rewards as well) on my Sam’s Club purchases.
+From there, I can even copy the gift card number and paste it into the Sam’s Club app as part of the Scan & Go checkout procedure.
+This has worked like a charm, allowing me to effectively earn up to 10% on my Sam’s Club purchases if I purchase during one of Pepper’s special deal times.

 While I call this a “play” and it almost seems like a hack, actually, this is probably closer to how the app is meant to be used.
 Either way, this has been a winning strategy for me since Pepper first entered my life.